 You are here because you want to raise money for a good cause that you are very involved in.
 You understand the power of crowdfunding, but you’re not sure where to start.
 Crowdfunding is a way of raising small amounts of money from a large number of people, and this is usually done online.
 Rather than relying on a contribution from a very small group of wealthy sponsors or institutions, successful crowdfunders take advantage of the power of multiple small donors.

-In 2012, when Whydonate created the first European non-profit crowdfunding platform, we turned traditional fundraising on its head and unleashed the potential of everyone, anywhere, anytime, to make the world a better place.
-Today, there are almost too many crowdfunding platforms, and the market for crowdfunding charity in developing countries is expected to reach $ 96 billion annually by 2025, according to the World Bank.
-That’s a lot of potentials, but success requires planning.
+In 2012, when WhyDonate created the first European non-profit crowdfunding platform, we turned traditional fundraising on its head and unleashed the potential of everyone, anywhere, anytime, to make the world a better place.
+Today, there are almost too many crowdfunding platforms, and the market for crowdfunding charities in developing countries is expected to reach $ 96 billion annually by 2025, according to the World Bank.
+That’s a lot of potential, but success requires planning.

 In the past 7 years, we’ve made it possible for non-profits from all countries worldwide to build schools, protect the environment, feed the hungry and do thousands of other amazing things.
 We are happy to share what we have learned!
 Each chapter provides a practical step that you can use to prepare for your first crowdfunding campaign.
 At the end of each chapter, you’ll find a resource you can use for a crowdfunding cause.